John Scott Porter: Works

-Porter contributed to the Bible Christian (which for a time he edited), Irish Unitarian Magazine, Christian Reformer, Christian Unitarian, Ulster Journal of Archæology, and other periodicals.
+Porter contributed to the Bible Christian (which for a time he edited), the Ulster Journal of Archæology and the Christian Reformer.
+He also contributed to the Irish Unitarian Magazine, Christian Unitarian, and other periodicals.
 He contributed revised translations of Kings, Chronicles, Ezekiel, and Daniel to an edition of The Holy Scriptures of the Old Covenant issued by Longmans, 1859–1862.

 Family

-Porter married, on 8 October 1833, Margaret (d.
-7 April 1879, aged 66), eldest daughter of Andrew Marshall, M.D.; Sir Andrew Porter, 1st Baronet was their eldest son.
+Porter married, on 8 October 1833, Margaret Marshall (d.
+7 April 1879, aged 66); they had eleven children.
+Sir Andrew Porter, 1st Baronet was their eldest son.